Pornography in Asia: Nepal

-Nepali law identifies pornography as illegal.
+Nepali law identifies pornography as illegal and unethical.
 The sharing, distribution and broadcasting of pornographic content through any medium is prohibited.
 In 2010 it was reported that the Home Ministry had banned access to a list of websites including explicitly adult websites.
 In September 2018, concerns about violence against women led the Government of Nepal to announce its intention to ban online pornography.
 From 24 September, the Nepal Telecommunications Authority (NTA) began to put a block on all websites providing pornographic content on the orders of the Nepal Government Ministry of Communication and Information Technology (MOCIT).
 By 12 October more than 21,000 pornographic websites had been blocked.

 Pakistan

 Pornography is illegal.
-It is not easily accessible, and the Government has put an all-time ban on websites containing such material since November 2011.
+It is not easily accessible, and the government has put an all-time ban on websites containing such material since November 2011.
 The list of banned pornographic websites is updated on an ongoing basis.

 Sri Lanka

-In 2010, The government banned more than 100 local and international porn sites and arrested people with pornography on their mobile phones.
+In 2010, the government banned more than 100 local and international porn sites and arrested people with pornography on their mobile phones.
 They also published the photos of 83 Sri Lankan porn stars, who they wanted to arrest.